Manufacturer: Fantastic Plastic Models, LLC; Lake Forest, CA

 Decals: Decals recommend an overcoat of clear film prior to use.

-Overall: The challenge is rewarded by the excellence of the end-product.
+Overall: This was a very "challenging" model to build.
+However, the challenge is rewarded by the excellence of the end-product.

 After decades of denial about their failed Moon-landing program, the Russians have finally brought some of their un-flown space hardware out into the light of day.
 Fantastic Plastic is the first, and as far as I know, only provider of a model kit of the Soviet-era moon landing craft, the “LK” for "Lunny Korabl" or Moon Ship.